86Box/docs/settings/sound.rst

 Sound card
 ----------

 Sound card to emulate.
 Only cards supported by the machine's expansion buses will be listed.
-The *Internal* option corresponds to the onboard sound chip on machines equipped with one.
+On machines equipped with an onboard sound chip, the *Internal* option enables the onboard sound.

 The *Configure* button opens a new window with settings specific to the selected sound card, such as the I/O ports, IRQ and DMA channels for ISA cards.